Lopez-du-63/jv_comp_vision/README.md

   * Pedestrians are barely recognized

 #### Improve on the reference
-This section should highlight the different strategies you adopted to improve your model.
-It should contain relevant figures and details of your findings.
+The different configuration files can be found in the following [folder](/config) I did not succeed improving the pre-trained model.
+Detections were worse on average.
+Training time is so long (several hours per experiment) that I only tried a sample of changes:
+  * I changed the architecture:
+    * Increased depth of the feature extractor
+    * Tried L1 norm instead of L2
+    * Increased number of layer for the box predictor
+    * Modified learning step variance
+    * Increased number of steps for the learning
+  * I modified the images:
+    * the croping
+    * the brightness
+    * the contrast
+    * the hue
+    * normalized the image

+I wil take the time later on to simply use another pre-trained model.
+I would like to use the Efficientdet D2 for instance, which provides a greatly improvem mAP for a slighlty worse computation time.
+Below the results of my different experiments.

 ##### Experiment0
 In this experiment, I added a lot of color distortion, brightness, saturation etc..
-Here the [configuration file]() After running the experiment, results were catastrophic.
+Here the [configuration file](/config/pipeline_exp0.config)
+After running the experiment, results were catastrophic.
 Nothing was detected.
 After looking at the metrics, it seems the learning was going smoothly and then suddenly everything went really bad.
 There must have been some huge outliers which completely disoriented the learning at 12k steps(regularization is computed using L2 norm, which is bad against outliers).
 This gave me the hint to try with a L1 regularizer if I ever distord too much images.